MediaComem/comem-archidep/ex/rps-deployment.md

 > * Once you have set up the new directories, make sure to update your systemd
 >   unit file to point to the correct directory.
 >
+>   Note that the new directory is a fresh deployment, so you have to repeat
->   Note that you must repeat part of the [initial setup][initial-setup] you
+>   part of the [initial setup][initial-setup] you performed in the original
->   performed in the original directory.
-You do not have to create or migrate
+>   directory.
+You do not have to create or migrate the database again, and your
->   the database again, but you must configure the `.env` file in this new
+>   hook will handle most of the setup, but you must manually configure the
->   deployment directory.
+>   `.env` file in this new deployment directory as well.
 > * Update the `post-receive` hook.
 Compared to the PHP todolist, there are
 >   additional steps which must be performed in the script for the automated
 >   deployment to work correctly: